Royal forest: Forest of Dean

-Epping & Hainault Forests
+Epping and Hainault Forests

 Epping and Hainault Forest are surviving remnants of the Royal Forest of Waltham.
 The extent of Epping and Hainault Forests was greatly reduced by inclosure by landowners.
-The Hainault Forest Act 1851 was passed by Parliament, ending the Royal protection for Hainault Forest.
-Within six weeks 3000 acres of woodland was cleared.
+The Hainault Forest Act 1851 (14 & 15 Vict. c.
+43) was passed by Parliament, ending the royal protection for Hainault Forest.
+Within six weeks 3,000 acres of woodland was cleared.
 The Corporation of London wished to see Epping Forest preserved as an open space and obtained an injunction in 1874 to throw open some 3000 acre that had been inclosed in the preceding 20 years.
 In 1875 and 1876, the corporation bought 3000 acre of open wasteland.
-Under the Epping Forest Act 1878, the forest was disafforested and forest law was abolished in respect of it.
+Under the Epping Forest Act 1878 (41 & 42 Vict. c. ccxiii), the forest was disafforested and forest law was abolished in respect of it.
 Instead, the corporation was appointed as Conservators of the Forest.
 The forest is managed through the Epping Forest Committee.

 New Forest

 The New Forest is home to the British cultural minority known as New Forest Commoners.
-An Act was passed to remove the deer in 1851, but abandoned when it was realised that the deer were needed to keep open the unwooded "lawns" of the forest.
+The New Forest Act 1851 (14 & 15 Vict. c.
+76) was passed to remove the deer, but abandoned when it was realised that the deer were needed to keep open the unwooded "lawns" of the forest.
 An attempt was made to develop the forest for growing wood by a rolling programme of inclosures.
-In 1875, a Select committee of the House of Commons recommended against this, leading to the passage of the New Forest Act 1877, which limited the Crown's right to inclose, regulated common rights, and reconstituted the Court of Verderers.
-A further Act was passed in 1964.
+In 1875, a select committee of the House of Commons recommended against this, leading to the passage of the New Forest Act 1877 (40 & 41 Vict. c. cxxi), which limited the Crown's right to inclose, regulated common rights, and reconstituted the Court of Verderers.
+A further act was passed, the New Forest Act 1964.
 This forest is also managed by Forestry England.